The Best Online Bachelor’s in Computer Engineering Programs

-Software developers are in high demand.
+- Software developers are in high demand.
 These developers create applications that drive hardware and machines.
-Items from a coffee maker to a car, require software to work.
-Software engineers work as developers, applying the principles of engineering to software design and creation.
+From coffee makers to a cars, more of our everday items require novel software.
+Software engineers work as developers who apply the principles of engineering to software design and creation.
 Software developers, however, do not usually possess the engineering skills to work as a software engineer.

 - Median Annual Salary: $103,560